 Acquisition-related contingent consideration, which consists of our future royalty obligations to ARIAD/Takeda, was recorded on the acquisition date, June 1, 2016, at the estimated fair value of the obligation, in accordance with the acquisition method of accounting.
 The fair value of the acquisition-related contingent consideration is remeasured quarterly.
-The change in fair value of the acquisition-related contingent consideration for the three months ended March 31, 2022 and 2021 was \$6.4 million and \$5.5 million, respectively, which is recorded in change in fair value of acquisition-related contingent consideration on the condensed consolidated statements of operations.
-The change in fair value for the three months ended March 31, 2022 and 2021 was due primarily to the passage of time as there were no other significant changes in the key assumptions during the periods.
+The change in fair value of the acquisition-related contingent consideration for the three and six months ended June 30, 2022 was \$3.3 million and \$9.7 million, respectively, which is recorded in change in fair value of the acquisition-related contingent consideration on the condensed consolidated statements of operations.
+The change in fair value of the acquisition-related contingent consideration for the three and six months ended June 30, 2021 was \$4.6 million and \$10.2 million, respectively, which is recorded in change in fair value of acquisition-related contingent consideration on the condensed consolidated statements of operations.
+The change in fair value for the three and six months ended June 30, 2022 and 2021 was due primarily to the passage of time and updated projections of future net revenues of ICLUSIG.